 - Write or email personalized "thank you" letters.

-- Remind them of something they told you while at the fair.
+- Remind the recruiter of something they told you while at the fair.

-- Reiterate your interest in the company and highlight our qualifications.
+- Reiterate your interest in the company and highlight your qualifications.